With Bobby Wagner set to be released by Rams, here’s what to know about potential for Seahawks reunion

 With some uncertainty about the future of each, linebacker has loomed as a spot the Seahawks could look to address in free agency and the draft.

 Wagner also evinced some bitterness in the moments after being released, stating he had to learn of the move from others aside from Schneider and coach Pete Carroll, who each later apologized for the awkward handling of the news.
+Schneider said that Wagner acting as his own agent helped complicate things because there was no buffer between team and player as events progressed.

 Carroll intimated that one reason the team hedged on telling Wagner he was being released until it was just about to become official is that he wanted the team to explore every possible avenue for potentially keeping Wagner first.